chartley/switchcam-ios/README.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-Then you need to download and install the Testflight SDK, following the integration steps at https://testflightapp.com/sdk/doc/1.0beta1/
+Then you need to go to your workspace, open the Pods project
+Open the Pods group-> TestFlightSDK -> Right-click -> Add files to Pods -> Goto TestFlightSDK folder
+Add the libTestFlight.a files

+TestFlight's SDK isn't quite yet compatible with cocoapods just yet so this is the work around.